Writing the Introduction

 Tip Two – Move from Known to New

-Known to New is a useful technique that helps you create strong connections between your sentences that will make your writing more cohesive.
+Known to new is a useful technique that helps you create strong connections between your sentences that will make your writing more cohesive.
 You can create clear connections between sentences by ending a sentence with a specific word or phrase and then using this word or phrase at the beginning of the next sentence.
-Doing so creates a strong verbal bridge for your reader, which helps them follow along as you introduce new concepts.
+Doing so creates a strong verbal bridge for your reader to follow along as you introduce new concepts.

 Start your sentence with information that is known to the reader and conclude it with new information that you want to introduce.